willsower/Netflix-FullStackTakeHome/README.md

 ## What I focussed On

 - Backend Design: Focussed on server mapping. (e.g., Models/Request/Response from Yelp API -> My Server <--> UI Client)
-- Modular Code: Tried to maintain modularity throughout my code.
+- Modularity: Tried to maintain modularity throughout my code.
 Avoided hardcoding (e.g., didn't tie everything to "Boba") in case in future we want to update our search params
   - Made common re-usable components such as the Select Input component (can be used for multi select if needed, single select, and the sort that we have here)
 - UI/UX: Initially wasexploring DataGrid MUI/Card Layouts.
 Realized it limited a lot of the user experience and wasn't very clean (saw inspiration from other websites like the yelp or google maps search).
 - Created mock data in the `__mocks__` folder for my own testing (no time for UTs sadly, just user testing on my end)